martinit18/nested_fit/README.md

 - `nf_output_diag.dat`: contains likelihood values corresponding to the birth of the discarded and final live points, and the rank of the new live point once inserted in the enemble.
 These values are used for statistics of the evidence (with the help of Anesthetic library) and for diagnostics.
 For this purpose, the python module `nested_py` can be used also for compressed `nf_output_points.txt` files (using gzip with the name `nf_output_points.txt.gz`).
 Together with this file, also the files `nf_output_points.paramnames` and `nf_output_points.ranges` are created for the use of GetDist and Anesthetic python libraries.
+- `nf_output_cluster_mean_std.dat`: contains the number of clusters, number of point per clusters, and mean and standard deviations for each cluster (if the clustering option is activated).
+- `nf_output_cluster_max.dat`: contains the number of clusters, the maximum value of the likelihood and the corresponding parameter values (if the clustering option is activated).

 **Details of the input file line by line**